To Hull and Back: Synopsis

-As the Trotters are enjoying another evening at The Nag's Head, Boycie and his business partner Abdul ask Del Boy in for a secret meeting, with a proposal that he travels to Amsterdam to buy some diamonds and bring them back to England, without informing Customs and Excise.
+As the Trotters are enjoying another evening at the Nag's Head, Boycie and his business partner Abdul ask Del Boy in for a secret meeting, with a proposal that he travels to Amsterdam to buy some diamonds and bring them back to England, without informing Customs and Excise.
 Realising that this is smuggling, Del declines the offer, but agrees when Boycie offers him £15,000 for his services.

 The next morning, as they arrive at the market, Rodney is concerned that the diamond smuggling job is too dangerous, but Del assures him not to worry.
 Just then, Denzil shows up in his lorry, and informs Del that Corrine (Denzil's wife) made Denzil promise to keep his distance from Del.
 With all that said, Denzil drives off.

-The Trotter Brothers quickly run off from the police after trying to sell watches that play 36 different national anthems, but they encounter local policeman DCI Roy Slater and his partner DC Terry Hoskins.
+The Trotter brothers quickly run off from the police after trying to sell watches that play 36 different national anthems, but they encounter local policeman, DCI Roy Slater, and his partner DC Terry Hoskins.
 At Sid's café, Slater tells Del and Rodney that he is investigating the case, and already knows that Boycie and Abdul are involved, but does not know who the courier is.
 Also, Slater mentions that he will be retiring from the police force after solving the case (though Hoskins earlier explained that Slater was being forced out due to his duplicitous personality).
 As Slater and Hoskins leave, Del phones Boycie and warns him that Slater is investigating them.
 Del and Boycie organise a meeting with Abdul in the trailer of Denzil's lorry in a car park.

 Late that night, Del and Rodney arrive in the Trotter van at Denzil's lorry.
 With Rodney standing watch, Del enters the trailer and receives the diamond payment briefcase from Boycie to take with him to Amsterdam.
 Boycie and Abdul leave, and Slater arrives, having received a call from a nearby resident.
 Del prepares to exit until he sees Slater searching the area, and hides under a tarpaulin at the far end of the trailer.
 He is not seen, but Slater inadvertently locks him in the trailer, before Denzil arrives and drives off.
 Trying to rescue Del, Rodney sets off in pursuit, following Denzil to Hull.
-Back at the station, Slater orders that a watch be placed on Boycie and Abdul's movements, and discusses the possible courier with Hoskins, with Slater mentioning that the Trotters have not been seen for a few days.
-Despite rebuffing Hoskins' suggestion that the Trotters could be the couriers, Slater mentions that Del is more cunning than he lets on and would be capable of pulling off a heist.
+Back at the station, Slater orders that a watch be placed on Boycie and Abdul's movements, and discusses the possible courier with Hoskins, with Slater mentioning that the Trotters have not been seen recently.
+Despite rebuffing Hoskins' suggestion that the Trotters could be the couriers, Slater mentions that Del is more cunning than he lets on and would be capable of pulling off such a heist.